 Alluring, revealing, pivotal: A short read of Ana Karenina unveils with great simplicity the essential nature of true style.
-Fashion, specifically the color black, has a lot to do with it.
+Fashion, particularly the color black, has a lot to do with it.

 This post contains advertising and links to our affiliate partner shops.
 Image: Liliia Beda.